geomedialab/create-subtitles/README.md

 Credits
 =======

-This tool was created by Rodolphe Gonzalès (https://github.com/ateliercartographique) and elaborated by Emory Shaw (https://github.com/maphouse) of the Geomedia Lab at Concordia University in the context of the Living Archives project: a collaboration with the Centre for Oral History and Digital Storytelling (COHDS).
+This tool was created by Rodolphe Gonzalès (https://github.com/ateliercartographique) and elaborated by Emory Shaw (https://github.com/maphouse) of the Geomedia Lab at Concordia University in the context of the Living Archives project: a collaboration with the Centre for Oral History and Digital Storytelling (COHDS), Computational Linguistics at Concordia (CLaC), and the Geomatics and Cartographic Research Centre (GCRC) at Carleton University (https://github.com/GCRC).
 More information can be found at http://geomedialab.org/